-Wasabi on sushi can excite human taste buds, but for dogs, this spicy condiment can burn your dog’s mouth, upset your dog’s stomach, and cause major gas and bloating.
+Wasabi may excite your taste buds, but for dogs, this spicy condiment can burn their mouth, upset their stomach, and cause major gas and bloating.

-If you’re wondering “can dogs eat wasabi peas?”, the answer is both no and yes.
+If you’re wondering, “can dogs eat wasabi peas?” the answer is both no and yes.
 Your dog’s taste buds are not nearly as sensitive as humans, and they will likely eat the spicy treat.
-But, your dog will suffer the consequences of this hot spice in similar ways to a human.
+But, your dog will suffer the consequences of this hot spice in similar ways to us.

 While dog owners enjoy sharing snacks with their furry friends, when it comes to wasabi peas, your dog’s tongue and stomach may suffer major consequences.